David-Pugh/OS-GreenSpace-Cardiff/README.md

 ```R
 devtools::install_github("dkahle/ggmap")
 ```
-#### maptools
+#### rgdal
-[maptools](https://cran.r-project.org/web/packages/maptools/maptools.pdf) is a set of tools for manipulating and reading geographic data, in particular ESRI Shape- files.
+[rgdal](https://cran.r-project.org/web/packages/rgdal/rgdal.pdf) is a set of tools for reading vector-based spatial data.
+It provides bindings to the Geospatial Data Abstraction Library (GDAL) for reading, writing and converting between spatial formats.
 This library is used to open and handle the ONS Greenspace shapefile.

 ### Getting the base map
 This is fairly straightforward if you have ggmaps installed.
 Using ```get_map``` we can go get the appropriate map from an appopriate source, .e.g., to get a map of South Wales centred around Cardiff from Google Maps: